Pretty-Good-Freedom-Tech/brainstorm/README.md

 ## Setup

-Once installed, go to https://relay.myCoolDomain.com/control/index.html to access the main page where you can flip all the switches to activate your WoT relay.
-It should take several hours to download follows, mutes and reports data from the network, calculate personalized webs of trust scores, create blacklists and whitelists, and begin to curate filtered content.
+Once installed, go to https://myCoolDomain.com/control/index.html to setup your relay.
+Detailed instructions are on the page.
+In brief: you will need to flip a few buttons and wait for a few hours, during which time hasenpfeffr will download follows, mutes and reports data from the network, calculate personalized webs of trust scores, and create blacklists and whitelists.
+Then, your WoT relay will be ready to curate filtered content (kind 1 notes, reactions, etc)!

 ## Customization